Brobz/nuca_script/README.md

 ## **Arrays**

 This is where it starts to get interesting!
-NucaScript supports homogenous lists of variables with a constant and fixed sized, decided on declaration:
+NucaScript supports homogenous lists of variables with a constant and fixed size, decided on declaration:

     int_arr[10] : int;